Communications in Saint Helena, Ascension and Tristan da Cunha: Internet

 ADSL2+ broadband internet service is provided by Sure SA.
 Speeds between 5 and 20 Mbit/s are offered, with lower tiers having data caps of 30-60 GB; higher tiers are uncapped.
 There are few public Wi-Fi hotspots in Jamestown, which are also operated by Sure South Atlantic Ltd. As of 2023, the island is connected by the Google Equiano submarine cable, with a lit bandwidth of 100 Gbit to Portugal, and 10 Gbit/s of internet capacity.
 There are plans to deploy an island-wide full-fibre access network to better utilise the submarine capacity.

 Until 2023, St Helena's international access was via satellite link.
-Internet and telecom services on the island were severely restriced and expensive, with the top-tier internet plan costing £160 with a data cap of 31 GB and a speed of 2 Mbit/s.
+Internet and telecom services on the island were severely restricted and expensive, with the top-tier internet plan costing £160 with a data cap of 31 GB and a speed of 2 Mbit/s.
 In 2018, the entire island shared an estimated 50 Mbit/s of bandwidth, with latency reported up to 600-700ms.
 Diane Selkirk of The Independent wrote that "internet is slow and costly enough that only the most dedicated teenager keeps up on celebrity gossip."

 As of 2021, the territory had 1068 internet users; there were 6,873 internet hosts as of 2010.